stauersbol/stauersbol/README.md

 </h3>

 <h2 align="center">
-I'm a Frontend Developer 💻 with a passion for UI/UX 🎨 and a love for coding.
+I'm a Software Engineer 💻 with a passion for UI/UX 🎨 and a love for coding.
 </h2>

 I love the process of making websites and web apps.
 I'm a fast learner and I'm always looking for new ways to improve myself.